Samikshadasgaonkar/FNP-Delivery-Model-Analysis/README.md

 >FNP is fundamentally a planned delivery business, with same-day fulfillment functioning as a selective, emotion-driven capability rather than a core operational model.

+## Business Problem

+FNP operates in a highly emotional and occasion-driven market.
+From a strategic perspective, it is critical to understand:

+.
+Is FNP positioned as a same-day logistics company?

+.
+Or is it primarily a planned gifting platform?

+.
+Where does same-day delivery actually create value?

+.
+How concentrated is reliance on longer delivery timelines?

+Answering these questions enables better operational planning, marketing positioning, and inventory optimization.